 Q: Will you offer 12.5, 10, 7.5 or 5 degree heads in the future?

 A: Maybe, but if we do, it will be reluctantly.
 Using a low degree head usually results in having to use longer tips or tip extensions to overcome the clearance issues produced by the small head angle.
-This just makes the tool heavier and less responsive, while elevating the grip hand, which means the desired reduction in flagpole forces (the whole reason small angles SEEM like a good idea) is lost.
+This just makes the tool heavier and less responsive, while elevating the grip hand.
+This means the desired reduction in flagpole forces (the reason small angles SEEM like a good idea) is lost.
 We hope to produce a video in the future to demonstrate this more clearly.